 Richard Cuddihy joined SJI as Senior Vice-President and Chief People Officer in November of 2022.
 Prior thereto, he served as Vice-President, Human Resources at Bonduelle Americas Long Life from January 2019 to November of 2022 and as Senior Vice-president, Human Resources at EACOM Timber Corporation from January 2014 to January 2019.

 Jason Dallas has served as Vice-President, Railway Tie Procurement of SJ Corporation since December of 2020.
-He previously served as Director of Procurement from June 2016 to November of 2020 and held various procurement positions within the organization prior thereto.
+He previously served as Director of Procurement from June 2016 to November of 2020.